nicodoggie/bastion-falls/content/organizations/council-of-the-coin.md

 +++
-title = "Masters of the Coin"
+title = "Council of the Coin"
 [taxonomies]
 leaders = []
 organization_type = []